EchoVault/SugarDB/README.md

 <a name="clients"></a>
 # Clients

-EchoVault uses RESP, which makes it compatible with existing Redis clients.
+SugarDB uses RESP, which makes it compatible with existing Redis clients.

 <a name="benchmarks"></a>